IKEA: Houses and flats

-IKEA has also expanded its product base to include flat-pack houses and apartments, in an effort to cut prices involved in a first-time buyer's home.
-The IKEA product, named BoKlok was launched in Sweden in 1996 in a joint venture with Skanska.
-Now working in the Nordic countries and in the UK, sites confirmed in England include London, Ashton-under-Lyne, Leeds, Gateshead, Warrington, Bristol and Liverpool.
+IKEA has also expanded its product base to include flat-pack houses and apartments, in an effort to cut the prices involved in a first-time buyer's home.
+The IKEA product, named BoKlok, was launched in Sweden in 1996 in a joint venture with Skanska.
+Now working in the Nordic countries and in the UK, sites confirmed in England include London, Ashton-under-Lyne, Leeds, Gateshead, Warrington, Bristol, and Liverpool.

 Solar PV systems

-At the end of September 2013, the company announced that solar panel packages, so-called "residential kits", for houses will be sold at 17 UK stores by mid-2014.
+At the end of September 2013, the company announced that solar panel packages, so-called "residential kits", for houses would be sold at 17 UK stores by mid-2014.
 The decision followed a successful pilot project at the Lakeside IKEA store, whereby one photovoltaic system was sold almost every day.
 The solar CIGS panels are manufactured by Solibro, a German-based subsidiary of the Chinese company Hanergy.
 By the end of 2014, IKEA began to sell Solibro's solar residential kits in the Netherlands and in Switzerland.
 In November 2015, IKEA ended its contract with Hanergy and in April 2016 started working with Solarcentury to sell solar panels in the United Kingdom.
 The deal would allow customers to be able to order panels online and at three stores before being expanded to all United Kingdom stores by the end of summer.

 Furniture rental

 In April 2019, the company announced that it would begin test marketing a new concept, renting furniture to customers.
-One of the motivating factors was the fact that inexpensive IKEA products were viewed as "disposable" and often ended up being scrapped after a few years of use.
-This was at a time when especially younger buyers said they wanted to minimize their impact on the environment.
+One of the motivating factors was that inexpensive IKEA products were viewed as "disposable" and often ended up being scrapped after a few years of use.
+This was at a time when, especially younger buyers, said they wanted to minimize their impact on the environment.
 The company understood this view.
 In an interview, Jesper Brodin, the chief executive of Ingka Group (the largest franchisee of IKEA stores), commented that "climate change and unsustainable consumption are among the biggest challenges we face in society".
 The other strategic objectives of the plan were to be more affordable and more convenient.
 The company said it would test the rental concept in all 30 markets by 2020, expecting it to increase the number of times a piece of furniture would be used before recycling.